|National Points of Contact|

 At present, there is a variety of Irish space activities happening throughout Ireland: Astronomy (stargazing), model rocket launches, presentations, workshops, conferences, classes, societies, groups, space camps for children and much more.
 SGAC Ireland aims to maximise the awareness of all the events happening throughout the country.
 Space activities are an exciting, fun and interesting way to learn about science and engineering for both young and old.
 There are a number of observatories located in many parts of the country and regular observations are open free to the public.
 There is also an Irish rocketry society in which kids, students, adults or a family can enjoy learning how to design, build and launch model rockets.
 Ireland also boasts the largest national astronomy club in the world relative to population aptly named "Astronomy Ireland," who aims to promote astronomy, space interest and education through talks, lectures, observing sessions and other events nationwide.
 All of the space activities in Ireland can be viewed from our country specific events section of the webpage and our weblinks.
 Over 70 Irish companies and research groups have secured an estimated €70m in ESA development contracts over the past ten years and this number is expected to grow significantly in the next three years.
 Enterprise Ireland is the Irish body responsible for co-ordinating Ireland’s industrial and research participation in the programmes of the European Space Agency (ESA).
 Enterprise Ireland supports Irish companies’ participation in the European Space programme.
 Enterprise Ireland’s role is to assist Irish companies to successfully bid for ESA contracts and help them exploit their technologies in the commercial space market.
 Several Irish companies were able to secure contracts from ESA worth an initial total value of €3.5 million to develop and supply components for the Galileo satellites and the extensive ground-based network of the satellite control system.
 The Irish companies involved are; Airtel ATN Ltd, Dublin; Daysha Consulting Ltd, Dublin; Measurement Specialities (MSI), Galway; The National Space Centre Ltd, Midleton, Cork; Skytek Ltd, Dublin; Sogeti, Dublin and Galway and Zelinda Ltd, Waterford.
 There are numerous universities and institutes in Ireland where bachelor degrees can be obtained in space related subjects such as astronomy, physics & astrophysics, space science and engineering.
 In addition, space-related post graduate research projects can be pursued at the majority of these universities.
 See our interesting weblinks section of this page for a list of the associated colleges and universities.
 Enterprise Ireland provides substantial scholarships to successful Irish applicants who attend the Alpbach Summer School in Austria and the International Space University (for both the Space Studies Program and the Master’s Program).

-- Blackrock Castle Observatory: will host exciting events and competitions throughout 2013 so keep an eye out
+- Blackrock Castle Observatory: Will host exciting events and competitions throughout 2014 so keep an eye out.

 Interesting Web Links for the Young Generation in Ireland